changywtw/easypomelo/README.md

 ==========

-There features in this website are listed below.
+The features in this website are listed below.

 1.index
   1. image slides